crim-ca/weaver/docs/source/package.rst

     For :ref:`Process Description <proc_op_describe>`, the employed name depends on the requested ``schema`` as query parameter, defaulting to :term:`OGC API - Processes` ``mediaType`` representation if unspecified.

-Follow is an example where input definitions are equivalent in both :term:`CWL` and :term:`WPS` contexts.
+Following is an example where input definitions are equivalent in both :term:`CWL` and :term:`WPS` contexts.

 .. table::
     :class: code-table